 After the CLS Program you may be eager for another international experience.
 You can start by thinking about what you hope to gain from another experience abroad.
-We recommend doing online research, including reaching out to the CLS alumni community through Facebook and LinkedIn or via the Alumni Resource Directories distributed to you in May (and available on your Canvas portal).
+We recommend doing online research, including reaching out to the CLS alumni community through Facebook and LinkedIn or via the Alumni Resource Directories distributed to you in May.
 Many of our alumni have diverse experiences working, studying, and living abroad after the CLS Program.
 You can also connect with alumni from other U.S. Department of State programs at alumni.state.gov.